The Aquatic Accidents group specializes in water accident reconstruction, forensic investigation, expert witness services and case consultation.

-- Managed a 96-acre ocean resort island with a hotel, cottages and swimming pool with hourly shuttleboat service -98 employees
+A 96-acre ocean resort island with a hotel, cottages and swimming pool with hourly shuttleboat service -98 employees.

-Herbert E. Wells Ice Rink and Ellen Linson Swimming Pool
+Manager, Herbert E. Wells Ice Rink and Ellen Linson Swimming Pool in College Park, Maryland.

-- Manager of indoor public swimming pool and ice rink facility
+Combination of indoor public swimming pool and ice rink facility.

-Camp Pendleton Marine Corps Base, Camp Pendleton, California
+Assistant Recreation Director, Camp Pendleton Marine Corps Base, California.

 Planned aquatic special events: whale watching trips, pool parties, beach parties, sea hikes, tide pool walk, sail boating, fishing.